Turkcell/Obsolete_Curio_android_SDK_Eclipse/README.md

+#IMPORTANT:
+Eclipse project structure support is dropped for Curio Android SDK.
+Instead, please use new Android Studio/Gradle project structure repository.
+Now, you can add Curio Android SDK as a gradle dependency to your Android Studio project.
+If you use Eclipse in your project, ***please get newest version of Curio Android SDK as jar file (curiosdk.jar) from new repository.
+Please note that this repo will not be updated after version 1.06.*** For details please read new repo README.

 #Curio Android SDK 1.06

 [Curio](https://gui-curio.turkcell.com.tr) is Turkcell's mobile analytics system, and this is Curio's Android Client SDK library.
 Applications developed for ***Android 2.2 Froyo (API Level 8) and higher*** can easily use Curio mobile analytics with this library.